10 Top Garage Ventilation Options: What Is The Best Way?

 1. Windows in the Garage

 Some garages already have windows.
 If yours does not have one, you could always install one on one of the walls.
-Actually having 2 windows on opposite walls will be even better for natural air circulation.
+Having 2 windows on opposite walls will be even better for natural air circulation.

 Keeping garage windows open for ventilation is a simple yet effective option.
 Having said that you need to: